Content marketing for SaaS

 There are various points to consider, from what kind of SaaS content you need to produce to engage your audience, to how frequently you should be publishing new content.
 However, coming up with the correct content strategy could be one of the most effective ways to boost your company’s growth.

 According to research, around 98% of the top-performing SaaS companies have their own blogs.
 What’s more, high quality content marketing can generate a massive ROI of 488% for SaaS brands.
 Studies also tell us content marketing for SaaS companies costs around 62% less than traditional marketing, but it generates up to 3 times as many leads.

-The challenge for companies in the SaaS space is figuring out how to develop a content marketing plan which not only engages customers, but generates measurable results.
+The challenge for companies in the SaaS space is figuring out how to develop a SaaS content strategy which not only engages customers, but generates measurable results.
 Here’s what you need to know about building an impactful content marketing strategy.

 What is Content Marketing?
 An Introduction